-Unfortunately the most common type of conjunctivitis has no cure other than time.
-When pink eye is born of a virus it can clear in a matter of days, and it is contagious as long as symptoms persist.
+Unfortunately, viral conjunctivitis, the most common type, has no medicinal treatment.
+It can only be waited out.
+In this case, the condition can clear in a matter of days.
+However, it is contagious as long as symptoms persist.
 It can be passed very easily through any contact with the eye or through shared items like towels and toys.